ThomasFeher/armadillo/README.txt

 === 1.1: Citation Details ===

-If you use Armadillo in your research and/or software, we would appreciate a citation to the following tech report:
+If you use Armadillo in your research and/or software, please cite the following tech report.
+Citations are useful for the continued development and maintenance of the library.

   Conrad Sanderson.
   Armadillo: An Open Source C++ Linear Algebra Library for